kafm/restflow/README.md

-# Restflow - powerful rest apps with your flow
+# Restflow - A BaaS framework to expose datasources as Rest Api

-Restflow is a JVM targeted framework used to build high performance, and easily deployable rest apis and microservices.
+Restflow is a JVM targeted framework used to build high performance, and easily deployable rest apis and microservices and to help organizations expose their existing datasources as Rest Api.

 ## Main objectives